 Private & Commercial Certification

-To obtain a private certificate through our 141 School requires a minimum of 8 hours of flight training, although most student pilots take around 15-17 hours of flight training to become proficient.
+To obtain a private certificate through our 141 School requires a minimum of 8 hours of flight training, although most student pilots take around 17 hours )sometimes more) of flight training to become proficient.
 Starting with no experience, for a commercial rating through our school, it is a minimum of 18 total hours.
 Again, many students do not finish in the minimum required hours.
-See Balloon Pilot License Requirements below for more information on Student, Private and Commercial license specifics.
+See Balloon Pilot License Requirements below for more information on Student, Private and Commercial certificate specifics.

 Pricing & Scheduling

 Pricing information on our training programs is available upon request since it is specific to each individual’s aviation background.
-Costs range from a low of around $2900 for the minimum flight hours in student-provided equipment to over $7000 when ground school and more flight training are needed, with company equipment/personnel provided.
-We ask that you make reservations at least two weeks in advance, but there are often times of the year when we are extremely busy and may need as much as six month's notice.
+Costs range from a low of around $3100 for the minimum flight hours in student-provided equipment to over $10,000 when ground school and more flight training are needed, with company equipment/personnel provided.
+We ask that you make reservations at least a month in advance, but there are often times of the year when we are extremely busy and may need as much as ten months notice.

 For more information on our pilot training programs, please contact: